Braids, conformal module and entropy: -fiber bundles. Statement of the Problem.

-The idea of proof of Ehresmann's Theorem is the following.
-Consider smooth vector fields $v_j$ on $U$, which form a basis of the tangent space at each point of $U$.
-Take smooth vector fields on ${\mathcal P}^{-1} (U)$ that are mapped to $v_j$ by the differential of ${\mathcal P}$.
-These vector fields can easily be obtained locally.
-To obtain globally defined vector fields on ${\mathcal P}^{-1} (U)$ one uses partitions of unity.
-The required diffeomorphism is obtained by composing the flows of these vector fields (in any fixed order).
+The idea of the proof of Ehresmann's Theorem is the following.
+Choose smooth coordinates on $U$ by a mapping from a rectangular box in $\mathbb{R}^n$ to $U$.
+Consider smooth vector fields $v_j$ on $U$, which form a basis of the tangent space of $U$ at each point of $U$.
+Take smooth vector fields $V_j$ on ${\mathcal P}^{-1} (U)$ that are tangent to $\mathbold{E}$ at points of this set and are mapped to $v_j$ by the differential of ${\mathcal P}$.
+Such vector fields can easily be obtained locally.
+To obtain the globally defined vector fields $V_j$ on ${\mathcal P}^{-1} (U)$ one uses partitions of unity.
+The required diffeomorphism $\varphi_U$ is obtained by composing the flows of the vector fields $V_j$ (in any fixed order).

+In this way a trivialization of the bundle can be obtained over any simply connected smooth manifold.